On-Air

 Step 2: Capture - building the data foundation

-Once the right metrics are defined, the technical foundation comes next: the LinkedIn Insight Tag, Conversions API (CAPI), and CRM integration.
+Once the right metrics are defined, the technical foundation comes next: the LinkedIn Insight Tag, the LinkedIn Conversions API (CAPI), and CRM integration.
+Most of what breaks here is a data quality problem, not a data volume one.

-CRM data is where the most valuable signals actually live - lifecycle stages, opportunities, pipeline, and revenue.
+CRM data quality is where the most valuable signals actually live - lifecycle stages, opportunities, pipeline, and revenue.
 CAPI is what brings that data back into LinkedIn, enriching what your campaigns optimize against and giving you better visibility into how LinkedIn contributes to qualified pipeline.
+Most B2B marketing attribution software, including LinkedIn's own Revenue Attribution Report, only works once this data foundation is in place.

 In practice, CAPI implementation is usually more straightforward than it looks, but only when the right foundation is in place: